 Building Bike Culture in Markham

-TCAT launched Markham Cycles in 2019, with initial one-year project funding provided by Environment and Climate Change Canada, in partnership with the City of Markham, the York Region District School Board, the Markham Cycling and Pedestrian Advisory Committee and CultureLink Settlement & Community Services, on a project funded by Environment and Climate Change Canada called Markham Cycles: Incubating Cycling Hubs in Suburban Canadian Communities.
+TCAT launched Markham Cycles in 2019, with initial one-year project funding provided by Environment and Climate Change Canada, in partnership with the City of Markham, the York Region District School Board, the Markham Cycling and Pedestrian Advisory Committee and CultureLink Settlement & Community Services.

 Markham Cycles goals:

 - Address social barriers to cycling in Markham

 - Build institutional capacity among local agencies and individuals to support cycling

 - Support action towards reducing transport-related greenhouse gas emissions in Markham

 - Support related benefits, such as community building, physical activity and affordable transportation